JuliaML/MLDataPattern.jl/docs/introduction/design.rst

 `LearnBase <https://github.com/JuliaML/LearnBase.jl>`_.
 The sole purpose of this package is to define common types and functions used through the JuliaML ecosystem.

-Thus to opt-in to the ecosystem with your custom package, the LearnBase dependency is all that you will need to accomplish that (if it isn't then you likely found a bug!).
-Take a look at :doc:`../accesspattern/custom` for more information on that topic.
+Thus, to opt-in to the ecosystem with your custom package, the LearnBase dependency is all that you will need to accomplish that (if it isn't then you likely found a bug!).

 Representing Data Subsets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~